jrusnakli/mobile_test_orchestrator/README.md

 `$ pytest -s .`

-This will build debug versions of the test butler app, and test support apps used during testing.
+This will build debug versions of the test support apps used during testing.

 Test py files directly  in the `orchestrator/test` are unit-test-like.

-Those in `orhcestrator/tst/test_system_integration` test a fully integrated system and execution across host, test butler service on the emulator, and a test app on the device.
-These are progressively more complex and longer time-running tests and pytest should execute them from faster-running to the more slower-running integration tests

 Debugging Tests
 ---------------